-Gloucester Rugby Club is committed to the holistic development of each Academy player.
+Gloucester Rugby Academy is committed to the holistic development of each Academy player.
 This extends to life off the field of play and ultimately life after rugby.

 The Academy will ensure that each player has the opportunity to reach his full potential, be it academic, social, or playing.
 At all stages of the Academy Pathway education and personal development is a key message to all players.